Intimacy & Relationship Consulting~ Spiritual Support ~ Visionary Entrepreneur

 Update, October, 2018

 I have now been living in Montana for almost two years.
 The property described above changed tenants and Linda moved her herd to another location.
-I’ve made two attempts at this project, one in Texas and once in Colorado.
+I’ve made two attempts at this project, once in Texas and once in Colorado.
 I continue to hold the possibility and take steps forward toward the manifestation of Horse Wisdom Ranch and The Wailing Wall.
 Always looking for co-creative partners!
 Visit the Connect page to open this conversation.